 A guaranteed standard of higher education is maintained through a national system of legal regulation and quality assurance.
 The Ministry of Education, Culture and Science is responsible for legislation pertaining to education.
 As of 2002 responsibility for accreditation lies with the Netherlands-Flemish Accreditation Organization (NVAO).
 According to the section of the Dutch Higher Education Act that deals with the accreditation of higher education, degree programmes offered by research universities and universities of professional education will be evaluated according to established criteria and programmes that meet those criteria will be accredited, i.e. recognized for a period of six years.
-Only accredited programmes are eligible for government funding, students receive financial aid only when enrolled in an accredited programme and students will graduate with a recognized degree only after having completed an accredited degree programme.
-Accredited programmes are listed in the Central Register of Higher Education Study Programmes (CROHO) and the information is available to the public.
+Only accredited programmes are eligible for government funding, students receive financial aid only when enrolled in an accredited programme and students will graduate with a recognized degree only after having completed an accredited degree programmes (CROHO) and the information is available to the public.
 Institutions are autonomous in their decision to offer non-accredited programmes, subject to internal quality assessment.
 These programmes do not receive government funding.